rackerlabs/rackspace-how-to/content/cloud-servers/create-an-image-of-a-general-purpose-v1-cloud-server.md

 3. Select **Servers > Cloud Servers**.

-3. Locate the server you want to create an image of.
+3. Locate the server for which you want to create an image.

 4. Click the **Actions** gear icon to the left of the server name and select **Create Image**.